zkmkarlsruhe/ofxTensorFlow2/README.md

 ##### Keras

 Get familiar with __Keras__.
 Since TensorFlow 2, [Keras](https://keras.io) is the high level front-end of TensorFlow.
-It greatly reduces the effort of accessing common data structures (like labeled pictures), defining a Neural Network architecture and observing the training process using callbacks.
+It greatly reduces the effort of accessing common data structures (like labeled pictures), defining a neural network architecture and observing the training process using callbacks.
 Besides that, you can always call TensorFlow's core functions such as data pipelines.

 ##### Project Structure